 When you think of the Netherlands, you picture wooden windmills, delicious cheese and perhaps the hope that the locals still wear wooden clogs.
 One of the best parts about visiting the Netherlands is getting to explore beyond just Amsterdam and truly experience what it was like to live in a little Dutch settlement.
-Zaanse Schans is just a hop, skip and a jump away from all the hustle and bustle of the capital and offers so much more than just windmills!
+Zaanse Schans is an easy day trip from Amsterdam and offers so much more than just windmills!
 Today, you can see traditional Dutch homes, barns, windmills and even enjoy a glimpse into the life of a clog & cheese making!

 Want to See Typical Dutch Windmills?
 PIN IT FOR LATER!!

 Like this post?
 Take it with you as GPS Guided App directly to your phone via GPSMyCity!

 Located in one of the world’s oldest industrial areas in a neighborhood of Zaandam not far from Amsterdam, there are only 17 windmills that remain from the 1000 that had been built during the 18th and 19th centuries.
 Originally, these windmills were created to help keep the settler’s feet dry but over time, the windmills were turned into industrial machines which pumped out barley, rice, paper, wood, cooking oil, mustard, tobacco, hemp and even paint!

 The Zaanse Schans was originally built as a fortification during the fight against the Spanish for Dutch Independence during the Eighty Year’s War.
 Between 1961 and 1974, many of the historic houses and windmills were relocated here and today is one of the major tourist destinations in the Netherlands.
 The museums and windmills depict early Dutch life, a time long gone.
 With its picturesque windmills and traditional houses, its no wonder why this is a popular tourist hot spot.